mike-herman/writings/create_genie_app.md

 This guide has steps to:

 1. Create a new Julia Genie app.
-2. Dockerize the app.
-3. Deploy the app using fly.io
+2. Dockerize the app and deploy the app using fly.io
-4. Set up a CI/CD pipeline for rapid development
+3. Set up a CI/CD pipeline for rapid development

 ## Why all this?